avrae/avrae/docs/automation_ref.rst

 .. attribute:: style

     *optional, default blurple* - The color of the button (1 = blurple, 2 = grey, 3 = green, 4 = red).

+.. attribute:: defaultDc

+    *optional* - The default saving throw DC to use when running the automation.
+If not provided, defaults to the targeted combatant's default spellcasting DC (or any DC specified in the automation).
+Use this if the effect's DC depends on the original caster's DC, rather than the target's DC.

+.. attribute:: defaultAttackBonus

+    *optional* - The default attack bonus to use when running the automation.
+If not provided, defaults to the targeted combatant's default attack bonus (or any attack bonus specified in the automation).
+Use this if the effect's attack bonus depends on the original caster's attack bonus, rather than the target's attack bonus.

+.. attribute:: defaultCastingMod

+    *optional* - The default spellcasting modifier to use when running the automation.
+If not provided, defaults to the targeted combatant's default spellcasting modifier.
+Use this if the effect's spellcasting modifier depends on the original caster's spellcasting modifier, rather than the target's spellcasting modifier.

 Remove IEffect
 --------------